-If you have suggestions of programs and opportunities to added to this list, please contact Peter Quella at email@example.com.
+If you have suggestions of programs and opportunities to be added to this list, please contact Eric Schmidt at email@example.com.

 The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. government and is designed to increase mutual understanding between the people of the United States and the people of other countries.

 Who May Apply: Graduate students in doctoral programs in the fields of foreign languages and area studies must apply through the institutions in which they are enrolled.

 A student is eligible to receive a fellowship if he or she:

 - Is a citizen or national of the United States or is a permanent resident of the United States;